COVID Vaccinations - Spring Boosters

 COVID Vaccinations - standard Booster information

 Patients wishing to book COVID vaccinations should contact 119 to book their appointment.
-Our clinics at Haynes are continuing at weekends, but at a much reduced level due to the lower demand for vaccinations.

 For information about the current vaccination programme including eligibility, please visit the NHS.uk